Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 If you are buying a property with asbestos you’ll need to take into account any remedial work you may have to carry out.

-Asbestos removal can cost several thousands of pounds even for relatively small amounts.
+Removal can cost several thousands of pounds even for relatively small amounts.

 Once you have a quote, you can use this to potentially negotiate a lower buying price if you did not know about the asbestos when you made your offer.